pakpoom66/IIAS-Enablement-Class/Labs/MigrationTooling/Readme.md

 How many tables failed?
 Why?
 How did you fix the failed tables?

-Single table migration [script](/Labs/Migration/migrate-table.sh) example.
+Single table migration [migrate-table script](./migrate-table.sh) example.

 If you want a peak at the answers, try this page.
-[NZ Table counts](/Labs/Migration/Answers.md )
+[Answer sheet](./Answers.md )

 ## Phase 2 of POC